Alex Metals(TSXV:na)

 About

 Alex Metals is a precious metals exploration company focused on discovering high-grade silver and gold-rich volcanogenic massive sulfide (VMS) deposits in Southeast Alaska's Alexander Terrane.
-The company has 100% ownership of three drill-ready projects: Wodski, Frenchie, and KSO, which are strategically selected for their geological potential and historical significance.
-With a commitment to modern exploration techniques and responsible development, Alex Metals aims to unlock significant mineral discoveries in a region known for its rich mining history.
+Established to consolidate and advance compelling VMS prospects, the company has 100% ownership of three projects: Wodski, Frenchie, and KSO, each selected for their strong geological signatures and historical workings.
+Alex Metals employs modern exploration techniques to unlock the potential of these underexplored assets, aiming to create transformational value for shareholders.

 Verified company data